-Plugins can be used in any pipeline command steps that you’ve defined using YAML.
+Plugins can be used in pipeline command steps to access a library of commands or perform actions.

 On this page:

 To add a plugin to a command step, use the

 plugins attribute accepts an array, so you can add multiple plugins to the same step.
 The plugins will be run in the order you list them in the array.

 steps: - command: yarn install && yarn run test plugins: - shellcheck#v1.1.2: files: scripts/*.sh - docker#v3.3.0: image: node workdir: /app